 About half of American adults — 117 million — have one or more preventable chronic diseases.
-These diseases can be prevented by eating high-quality functional foods and a decent amount of physical activities.
+These diseases can be prevented by eating high-quality functional foods and a decent amount of physical activity.

 More than two-thirds of adults and nearly one-third of children and youth are overweight or obese.

-The good news is, humans have the best diet.
+The good news is that humans have the best diet.